pkc918/pkc918/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="./assets/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on [Handle Path Oz](https://github.com/pkc918/VueVueVue);
+- 👨🏽‍💻 I love Open Source;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in computer science;